10 top non-monetary incentives to recognize your team

 A robust total rewards strategy that includes both types of employee benefits will demonstrate appreciation for employees’ efforts and contribute to their overall motivation in distinct but complementary ways.

-What are the benefits of providing nonmonetary incentives?
+What are the benefits of non-monetary incentives?

 Monetary incentives are simple—an employee hits an established milestone, they’re rewarded with cash or stock options, and everyone is happy.
 The benefits of wellness programs, volunteer time off, and other nonmonetary compensation are more nuanced.